×

 string

-The maximum transmission unit (MTU) to the specified value.
+The maximum transmission unit (MTU).
 The default value, 1300, is automatically set by the kernel.

 netAttachDefName